aac/rc-codeforart/README.md

 To see the output of your code, just load index.html in your web browser.
 (On macOS you can do that from the CLI by entering `open index.html` inside the git repo directory.)

 p5.js has a lot of awesome functionality that I won't cover exhaustively.
 Check out [the reference page](https://p5js.org/reference/) for the full list of included features.

+One of the best resources for beginners is Dan Shiffman's book [*The Nature Of Code*](http://natureofcode.com/book/) (featuring RC S1'17 Evan Emolo in the credits).
+If you're looking for ideas, it's a great place to start.
+The book uses the Java based Processing programming environment, but there are [p5.js versions of the examples](https://github.com/shiffman/The-Nature-of-Code-Examples-p5.js/).

+Dan also hosts a YouTube channel called [The Coding Train](http://thecodingtrain.com/) where he walksthrough a wide range of visual (and other) programming concepts.